PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/human_keypoint_detection.en.md

         --device npu:0
 ```

-If you want to use the general image recognition production line on more types of hardware, please refer to the <a href="../../../other_devices_support/multi_devices_use_guide.en.md">PaddleX Multi-Hardware Usage Guide</a>.
+If you want to use the general image recognition pipeline on more types of hardware, please refer to the <a href="../../../other_devices_support/multi_devices_use_guide.en.md">PaddleX Multi-Hardware Usage Guide</a>.